ArgoraTeam/argora-twitter-bridge/README.md

-# Argora to Twitter Bridge
+# Metaweave to Twitter Bridge

-Any messages posted to [Argora.xyz](https://argora.xyz) will directly get posted to your Twitter account!
+Any messages posted to [Metaweave.xyz](https://metaweave.xyz) will directly get posted to your Twitter account!

 ## How to run